 Dr. Frederick R. Klenner B.S., M.S., M.D., F.C.C.P.
 Reidsville, North Carolina - 1907 - 1984

-Dr Robert Cathcart continued Dr. Klenner‘s work and later developed his own more precise “Titrating to bowel tolerance” protocol; Describing how to adjust dosage for maintenance or illness by divided doses, just short of causing gurgling in the gut or loose stools.
+Dr Robert Cathcart (1938 – 2006), credits discovering Dr. Klenner’s work thanks to his vitamin C baby protocol detailed below.
+He then continued Dr. Klenner‘s work and later developed his own more precise “titrating to bowel tolerance”; Describing how to adjust dosage for maintenance or illness by divided doses, just short of causing gurgling in the gut or loose stools.

 “and it is sort of interesting that when I first heard about this vitamin C thing and began to experience myself, in Medical Tribune there is an editor named Sackler, who is a great medical philosopher and he was very interested in all this stuff